jakartaee/specifications/mvc/2.1/_index.md

 ### New features, enhancements or additions
 <!-- List here -->
-* Standartized way to override HTTP methods in forms
+* Standardized way to override HTTP methods in forms
 * Added module-info

 ### Removals, deprecations or backwards incompatible changes